krisukox/google-flights-api/README.md

 ## Usage

 ### Session
-Client
-Session is the main object that contains all the API related functions.
+Session is the main object that contains all the API-related functions.
 ```
 session := flights.New()
 ```